petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/using-localized-messages-in-an-mvc-portlet/sharing-localized-messages.md

 ---
 # Sharing Localized Messages

-As you work on an application you might have multiple modules, each of which has its own language keys.
+As you work on an application you might have multiple modules, each of which with its own language keys.
 Instead of maintaining various language properties files in different places, consolidate them into one place.
 This example project demonstrates how language keys can be shared across different modules.

 ## Run the Tutorial Code